carsonoid/kube-crds-and-controllers/README.md

-# Kuberenetes Controllers & CustomResourceDefinitions
+# Kubernetes Controllers & CustomResourceDefinitions

 ## The Goal